HalosGhost/pbpst/doc/pbpst.rst

 -i, --init
     Initialize the database with a default provider and a pastes object, and exit.

+-H, --providers
+    List all providers currently in the database (one per line).

 -q, --query=STR
     Search each paste in the pastes object for text matching STR.
 Matches will be printed to :file:`stdout` with the form ``<uuid>\t<provider>/<id>\t<msg>\t<sunset>`` where ``<id>`` is either the long id or a vanity label if one exists.